t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 1. IoT security architecture: refers to the system-level elements involved in the management of security relationships between things (for example, centralized or distributed).
 For instance, a smart home could rely on a centralized key distribution center in charge of managing cryptographic keys, devices, users, access control and privacy policies.

-2. The security model within a smart object: describes the way security parameters, keys, processes, are managed within a smart object.
+2. The security model within a thing: describes the way security parameters, keys, and processes are managed within a smart object.
 This includes aspects such as application process separation, secure storage of key materials, etc. For instance, some smart objects might have extremely limited resources and limited capabilities to protect secret keys.
 In contrast, other devices used in critical applications, such as a pacemaker, may rely on methods to protect cryptographic keys and functionality.

 3. Security bootstrapping: denotes the process by which a thing securely joins an IoT system at a given location and point of time.
 For instance, bootstrapping of a connected camera can include the authentication and authorization of the device as well as the transfer of security parameters necessary for operation in a given network.

 4. Network security: describes the mechanisms applied within a network to ensure secure operation.
 Specifically, it prevents attackers from endangering or modifying the expected operation of a smart object.
 It also protects the network itself from malicious things.
 Network security can include several mechanisms ranging from data link layer security, secure routing, and network layer security.

 5. Application security: describes mechanisms to allow secure transfer of application data.
-The security may be implemented at different layers of the TCP/IP stack.
+The security may be implemented at different layers of the Internet protocol suite.
 For instance, assume a smart object such as an environmental sensor that is connected to a backend system.
 Application security here can refer to the exchange of secure blocks of data such as measurements between the sensor and the backed, or it can also refer to a software update for the smart object.
 This data is exchanged end-to-end independently of communication pattern, for example through proxies or other store-and-forward mechanisms.

 ~~~~